chillerlan/php-authenticator/README.md

 $authenticator = new Authenticator($options, $secret);
 ```

-A secret created with `Authenticator::createSecret()` will also be stored internally, so that you don't need to provide the one you just created on follow-up operations for the same secret.
+A secret created with `Authenticator::createSecret()` will also be stored internally,
+so that you don't need to provide the secret you just created on follow-up operations with the current instance.

 ### Verify a one time code
 Now during the login process - after the user has successfully entered their credentials - you would